DanielCurrier/team-profile-generator/README.md

 If you would like to see how the employee class objects were tested, run "npm test (./file location/filename)" in the CLI to see if they pass the tests provided!

-Here is tutorial to
+Here is a tutorial to provide additional context:

 https://user-images.githubusercontent.com/112973907/209864409-2935c63f-5cb0-423f-b31c-863b32f8389a.mp4

-show you how it works:

 ## Credits
 N/A